-- Lifetime income at retirement - Benefits may increase up to 3% annually based on the cost of living index. - Full benefits begin at age 65 - An employee hired before July 1, 2012, who remains continuously active is vested after five years of service. - Employees hired or rehired on or after July 1, 2012, will become vested after 10 years of service. - Survivor benefits - If disabled while employed, an employee can collect benefits which, when added to benefits from other sources, equal 60% of salary. - Board of Education contributions fund 100% of an employee's GRS retirement benefits, and the employee contributes 1% of earnings to provide for Long-Term Disability coverage.
+- Lifetime income at retirement. - Benefits may increase up to 3% annually based on the cost-of-living index. - Full benefits begin at age 65. - An employee hired before July 1, 2012, who remains continuously active is vested after five years of service. - Survivor benefits. - If disabled while employed, an employee can collect benefits which, when added to benefits from other sources, equal 60% of salary. - Board of Education contributions fund 100% of an employee's GRS retirement benefits, and the employee contributes 1% of earnings to provide for Long-Term Disability coverage.